ThomasAUB/ustream/README.md

 # uStream

 uStream is an abstraction tool for communications.
-It uses ID to differentiate streams, a stream can support multiple sources, multiple destinations and multiple types.
+It uses ID to differentiate streams, a stream can support multiple sources and multiple types.
 A destination can be connected and disconnected from a stream.

 ## How to

-First, you'll have to define at least one stream ID.
+First, you'll have to define at least one stream ID

 Example :